acheong08/blog/content/blog/2025/2025-12-30-java-no-sdk.md

 So VSCode it was.

 However, the combination of Java, VSCode, and Google Meet caused my CPU to run at 100% and crashed my laptop.
 For the entire rest of the interview, I was thermal throttled with a couple seconds latency between a key press and text showing up on screen.
+I ultimately ran out of time by ~5 seconds which infuriates me since that is significantly less than the time wasted by performance issues.

 After the interview, I solved the problem in barely 5 minutes.
 Shorter than the amount of time it took to recover from all the crashes.